 The more complex a project, the longer it takes and the more issues arise.
 When dealing with complex requirements, it is important for the development team along with the ScrumMaster to plan and design the solution as best as possible.
 That means breaking up complex requirement into smaller stories and iterating over time.

 If the team sees any impediments or if the ScrumMaster notices anything that will be a roadblock in the future – all those issues should be raised ahead of time and a plan should be put in place.
 While you cannot account for all issues, it is important to know that every change made to the app during iterations has a cost.
 Sometimes developers change really big features late within the project.
 And while the developers may understand the implications of this change, the end users expect that since it’s agile, things will just be okay and fix themselves.
 However, the only way for a project to succeed is to add other iterations and extend the deadline.

 Some tools are made for agile delivery – Hint Mendix!
-With Mendix, all the right tools for an agile project delivery are in place.
+With Mendix, all the right tools for agile sprint planning and project delivery are in place.
 The team server handles all the user stories and sprints – below is an example of the user stories and sprint development.